London International Guitar Competition 2020 is now open!

 – Applicants must have access to the internet

-To apply please e-mail firstname.lastname@example.org with subject line to include your name and that of the competition e.g <Firstname Surname Application for London International Guitar Competition>.
-You need to include the following;
+To enter please e-mail email@example.com with subject line to include your name and ‘LIGC 2020’

 e.)
-A registration fee of £100 is required to be paid via the PayPal ‘Buy Now’ (NB you do not need a PayPal account to use their services) – you must submit in your application your PayPal transaction number as proof of payment.
+The registration fee is £100, to be paid via the button below.
+You must submit in your application your PayPal transaction number as proof of payment.

--Applicants must adhere to all required of them in the application process and upon receipt of a complete application and payment of a £100 registration fee contestants will receive a confirmation email notifying them of their acceptance into the competition.
+Applicants must adhere to all requirements of the application process.
+Upon receipt of a valid application and payment of the £100 registration fee, contestants will receive a confirmation email notifying them of their acceptance into the competition.

 All personal information will be kept safe and will not be used for any other purpose than to determine eligibility for the competition.
 However, contestants give authorisation for their name, images and videos to be used as part of International Guitar Foundation and London International Guitar Competition’s publicity.